The localization theorem for framed motivic spaces: The localization theorem for framed motivic spaces

-\begin{proof} We must show that $i_*\colon \H^\fr(Z)\to\H^\fr(S)$ is fully faithful with image $(j^*)^{-1}(0)$.
-Theorem~\ref{thm:main} implies that if $j^*(A)\simeq 0$ if and only if $A\simeq i_*i^*(A)$, and that the canonical map $i_*\to i_*i^*i_*$ is an equivalence, hence also $i_*i^*i_*\to i_*$.
+\begin{proof} Theorem~\ref{thm:main} implies that if $j^*(A)\simeq 0$ if and only if $A\simeq i_*i^*(A)$.
+It also implies that the unit map $i_*\to i_*i^*i_*$ is an equivalence, hence also the counit map $i_*i^*i_*\to i_*$ by the triangle identities.
 It remains to show that $i_*$ is conservative.
 This follows immediately from the fact that every smooth $Z$-scheme admits an open covering by pullbacks of smooth $S$-schemes \cite[Proposition 18.1.1]{EGA4-4}. \end{proof}

-\begin{rem} Similarly, the localization theorem holds for motivic spaces with finite étale transfers or with finite syntomic transfers. \end{rem}
+\begin{rem} Similarly, the localization theorem holds for motivic spaces with finite étale transfers or with finite syntomic transfers, because the corresponding Hilbert schemes of points in $\A^n$ are smooth. \end{rem}

 The localization theorem implies as usual the closed base change property and the closed projection formula, which states that $i_*\colon \H^\fr(Z) \to \H^\fr(S)$ is an $\H^\fr(S)$-module functor, as well as $S^1$-stable and $\T$-stable versions.